sahu-neha/Tender-Management-System/README.md

 > => Implemented the service methods of Admin.

-> => Implemented the UI/Front-end for Admin Panel.
+> => Implemented the UI/Front-end for Admin Panel, Landing Page.

 #### Hoshiyar Singh Jyani